The Journal of Cell Biology

 Dartmouth Digital Commons Citation

 Khodjakov, Alexey; Copenagle, Lily; Gordon, Michael B.; Compton, Duane A.; and Kapoor, Tarun M., "Minus-End Capture of Preformed Kinetochore Fibers Contributes to Spindle Morphogenesis" (2003).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1453.